merenlab/merenlab.org/software/anvio/help/artifacts/variability-profile/index.md

 ## Description

+As an artifact, this describes the variability information about a single sample caluclated when you ran <span class="artifact-n">[anvi-profile](/software/anvio/help/programs/anvi-profile)</span>.
+To examine variability across samples, you'll want to use this information (which is stored within your <span class="artifact-n">[profile-db](/software/anvio/help/artifacts/profile-db)</span>) to run <span class="artifact-n">[anvi-gen-variability-profile](/software/anvio/help/programs/anvi-gen-variability-profile)</span>.

+## Details about Variability

 In the context of anvi'o, variability means divergence of environmental populations from the reference used to perform metagenomic read recruitment.

 Here, the term "population" describes an assemblage of co-existing microbial genomes in an environment that are similar enough to map to the context of the same reference genome.